cardaips/PaNDiv_competition_networks/README.md

 ## What can you find in this project?

+## PaNDiv_competition_network Rproject environment

+This R project should first be opened in order to run code or to do any work in this repository.

 ### code folder

 In the code folder, you will find the Rmarkdown that contains the full analysis, called "PaNDiv_competition_network_full_analysis.Rmd".
 You will also find its .html output which is identical to the "index.html" file used for webpage deployment.